If you have clicked on this part of the website, you are probably a child or young person who has been bereaved of someone close.

 No two people grieve in the same way, even if they have been bereaved of the same person.
 Even brothers and sisters will have shared a different relationship with the person who has died and they will therefore have different ways of feeling and grieving for them.

 You may find that you are going through many different emotions, like sadness, anger, regret, fear, worry, or confusion.
-You may also experience feelings of going mad, have no feelings – a kind of numbness - or be unsure what your feelings are.
+You may also experience feelings of confusion (not being able to think straight), have no feelings – a kind of numbness - or be unsure what your feelings are.
 All this may be overwhelming and difficult to cope with.

 Although you may not personally know anyone else that this has happened to you are not alone.
 We are able to help you in a variety of ways; initially you will meet with a member of the team, all of whom are experienced in supporting young people through bereavement.
 Together you will decide on what would help you most.
 Or you can just ring us or email us for a chat.